About me & Accutron214.com:

 In August of 2002 I was privileged to be

-who is a regular contributor to the "Personal
+who was a regular contributor to the "Personal

 Tech" section of the New York Times.
 Back then he was a freelance journalist who